 When the violations are uncovered by a FLO Certified inspector, either during an on site inspection or a desktop inspection, the violations are reported to the FLO-CERT Gmbh.
-At this point the violations are reviewed by the directors of trade and producer certification and if they prove serious, a corrective action is issued.23 found to be in gross violation24 of one of the fairtrade minimum standards.
+At this point the violations are reviewed by the directors of trade and producer certification and if they prove serious, a corrective action is issued.

+Corrective action is determined when a fairtrade cooperative, exporter, or retail unit is found to be in gross violation of one of the fairtrade minimum standards.
 The corrective action must outline the nature of the violation, the action that must be taken by the trader or producer and a timeline for the action to be corrected.
 The certification committee must then set up a corrective action inspection at the end of the allocated time period, which was given to the cooperative/trader.